 “Attendances are growing for the women’s league, and we’re well placed to become a mainstream sport in the future.
 I didn’t think when I started that within my career it would be possible to be a full-time pro in England.
 And that’s already happened.”

-Player for Chelsea Ladies and England
+Player for Juventus, Chelsea Women and England

 Women play vital roles in making the game the success that it is.
 By sharing our professional experience, we hope to encourage more women to get involved in football across the board.